eclipse-ee4j/glassfish-hk2/docs/custom-resolver-example.md

 annotations that they themselves are defining to inject things into themselves.

-Implementations of [InjectionResolver][injectionresolver] that want to customize the default JSR-330 system provided injector can do so by injecting the default JSR-330 system provided injector.
+Implementations of [InjectionResolver][injectionresolver] that want to customize the default JSR-330 system provided injector can do so by injecting the default Jakarta DI system provided injector.
 The AlternateInjectionResolver does just that:

 ```java